RounakS33/tomato_plant_disease_detection_system/README.md

-# Tomato Plant Disease Classification
+# Tomato Plant Disease Detection System
 This project classifies tomato plant diseases using a Convolutional Neural Network (CNN).
 The application is built with Streamlit and allows users to upload images of tomato leaves to predict the disease.

 ![Project screenshot](/tdc.png)